alexbcberio/porkbun_certbot_auth/README.md

 # Porkbun scripts for certbot

+> This project is a fork of [mmsaffari/porkbun_certbot_auth](https://github.com/mmsaffari/porkbun_certbot_auth).
+>
+> The motivation for the fork was because I was not interested having a dependency on Python as everything could be easily done in bash.
+I decided to fork it and open a pull request but I did not get any reply by the main author.
+So I decided to keep the fork and keep maintaning it.

 Issuing wildcard domain certificates with certbot, when your dns server is not one of the famous ones like CloudFlare, DigitalOcean, etc., can be a cumbersome task.
 Here I will try to provide a walkthrough for when you are managing your domain's DNS records on https://porkbun.com.
-There are plugins for PorkBunäs DNS challenge on `snap` or `PyPI` but connecting certbot to those plugins didn't really work for me, and moreover, why should I install more beta or RC packages when it can be solved using a couple of script files?
+There are plugins for PorkBun's DNS challenge on `snap` or `PyPI` but connecting certbot to those plugins didn't really work for me, and moreover, why should I install more beta or RC packages when it can be solved using a couple of script files?
 Let's get our hands dirty!

 ## Prerequisites